Skip to main content

 According to the Digital Decade report 2024, Sweden performs better than the EU average in both digital skills indicators.
 The percentage of ICT specialists in employment has surpassed the EU average, increasing/decreasing from 8.6% to 8.7% (EU average - 4.8%).

-Sweden's digitalization strategy, adopted in 2017, aims to position the country as a frontrunner in digital transformation.
+Sweden's digitalisation strategy, adopted in 2017, aims to position the country as a frontrunner in digital transformation.
 Additional strategies include AI and data strategies.
 The National Agency for Education has proposed a new digitalization strategy for the school system (2023-2027) to enhance equivalence in education.

-Under the Recovery and Resilience Plan, Sweden allocates EUR 3.3 billion to address digital challenges and expand education opportunities.
-The annual event 'Digitalidag' brings together stakeholders to encourage participation in digital development.
-The Digital Skills Sweden Initiative analyzes the shortage of ICT professionals and proposes measures to promote digital skills, such as advancing education, fostering cooperation, and improving data availability..
+Finally, it is worth mentioning the annual event 'Digitalidag', which brings together stakeholders to encourage participation in digital development, and the Digital Skills Sweden Initiative.
+The latter analyses the shortage of ICT professionals and proposes measures to promote digital skills, such as improving education, fostering cooperation and making data more available.

 At least basic digital skills (% of individuals aged 16-74)